In-Depth Tour of Paraguay & the Iguazu Falls

 This is the last day of our journey, but first we will stop in Obligado where we are going to visit one of the biggest factory for the yerba mate.
 The Yerba Mate it the national drink of Paraguay you will see that the people are sitting everywhere with there thermos flask drinking there Yerba.
 In winter times they drink it hot and in summer cold, then it's called Terere.
 We will follow the Route 1 to San Ignacio where we visit the most important museum about the Jesuit time.
 Our last stop before arriving Asunción will be Yaguaron with the oldest church of Paraguay.
 In the late afternoon we will be back in Asunción where we will drop you off at your hotel and the journey ends.

 After breakfast transfer to the airport Silvio Petirossi.

-and the rest of our team are ready to help you start planning your vacation to South America.Call us now from !
+and the rest of our travel experts are ready to start planning your South America vacation.Call us now from !